virtual-labs/exp-water-content-iiith/experiment/aim.md

-This test is done to determine the water content in soil by oven drying method.
+This experiment is done to determine the water content of the soil by the oven drying method.